hpi-swa-teaching/Algernon-Launcher/README.md

 - Action verbs for filtering and quick access (e.g. `run SomeTest` will only search for tests and set a default action)
 - full text search in classe

-For explanations regarding the usage features check out the wiki.
+For explanations regarding the usage of the features check out the wiki.

 ## Credits